MoMuSE: Momentum Multi-modal Target Speaker Extraction for Real-time Scenarios with Impaired Visual Cues: Proposed Method

 This initialization allows the memory bank to begin tracking the target speaker’s voiceprint for subsequent processing steps.

 \textbf{Generation}: In subsequent window steps ($t > 1$), MoMuSE leverages the ASEU sub-module to effectively balance the historical and current voiceprint information.
-Using the visual representation $\mathbf{V}(t)$\footnote{$\mathbf{V}(t)$ is the visual feature corresponding to the input visual sequence $\mathbf{v}(t)$.} as the key, the model generates a momentum-based speaker embedding sequence $\mathbf{E}_m(t)$.
+Using the visual representation $\mathbf{V}(t)$ as the key\footnote{$\mathbf{V}(t)$ is the visual feature corresponding to the input visual sequence $\mathbf{v}(t)$.}, the model generates a momentum-based speaker embedding sequence $\mathbf{E}_m(t)$.

 The attention mechanism within the ASEU computes varying attention weights at each time step, dynamically adjusting the contribution of the current speaker embedding sequence $\mathbf{E}_c(t)$ and the historical anchor embedding sequence $\mathbf{E}_a(t)$.
 This process allows MoMuSE to adaptively fuse current and past voiceprint information, ensuring robust target speaker extraction even when visual features are impaired or unreliable